pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedBasicAlgotiyhmScripting.md

 blueBird.name = 'Elvira';
 blueBird.name;

-# Constructors to Receive Arguments
-* Extend Constructors to Receive Arguments
+# Extend Constructors to Receive Arguments
 The Bird and Dog constructors from the last challenge worked well.
 However, notice that all Birds that are created with the Bird constructor are automatically named Albert, are blue in color, and have two legs.
 What if you want birds with different values for name and color?
 It's possible to change the properties of each bird manually but that would be a lot of work:

 let swan = new Bird();